 Benefits of Injection Molding

 By creating a mold for commonly used objects, you can rapidly prototype complex structures with lots of moving parts.
 When one breaks, you’ve got plenty of spares.
 Injection molding is also useful for taking a home business to the next step.
-For instance, if you have an online store, you can create the basic outlines of your products far more quickly than with traditional 3D printing methods.
+For instance, if you have an online store, you can create the basic outlines of your products far quicker than with traditional 3D printing methods.

 Because of the pressure the molds cause, your finished products are generally stronger too.
 This is particularly useful if you’re creating items that have to withstand abrasions, such as gears or nuts.